 The Corporation has no significant financial or contractual obligations other than a demand loan facility with a major Canadian bank - refer to "Demand Loan Facility" above.
-The Corporation currently holds approximately 75% of its assets, with a fair value of approximately \$187M, in
+The Corporation currently holds approximately 74% of its assets, with a fair value of approximately \$183M, in marketable securities.
+It has the liquidity to readily meet all of its operating expense requirements and its obligations under the loan facility.

-In 2018 Q1, the Corporation did not conduct any additional financing activities.
+In the first six months of 2018, the Corporation did not conduct any additional financing activities.
 As at the date of this MD&A, the Corporation does not have any capital expenditure commitment which the Corporation plans to fund from sources other than the existing loan facility or by liquidating some of its marketable securities.

 Currently, holdings of readily marketable securities generate dividend or interest income and can be disposed of with relative ease.
-Should in future the composition of its portfolio be weighted significantly more toward private investments which do not produce income and cannot be readily sold, the Corporation may need to rely on its loan facility or issue securities to help meet its liquidity needs.
+Should in future the composition of its portfolio be weighted significantly more toward private investments, which do not produce income and cannot be readily sold, the Corporation may need to rely on its loan facility or issue securities to help meet its liquidity needs.
 There is no immediate need to rely on these liquidity sources.